-Adiant Capital Partners, a Swiss investment firm specialising in renewable infrastructure, has completed a 7.0 MWdc UK solar park and completed its sale to The Renewable Infrastructure Group.
+Adiant Capital Partners, a Swiss investment advisory firm specialising in renewable infrastructure, has completed a 7.0 MWdc UK solar park and completed its sale to The Renewable Infrastructure Group.

 The Parsonage Farm solar park is located near Ilminster, Somerset.
 The project was initially acquired by Adiant Capital Partners (“Adiant”) as construction-ready project from an independent solar developer and constructed over a 6-week period.
 The project has an installed capacity of 7.0 MWdc plus an optional 3.0 MWdc extension.
 The Parsonage Farm solar park has reached Commercial Operation Date on 31 July 2013, qualifying under the UK’s support banding of 1.6 Renewables Obligation Certificates (“ROCs”) per MWh and has a 3-year off-take agreement with GDF Suez Energy UK.
 The solar park has exceeded its expected output over the first months of operation.

 The Renewables Infrastructure Group Limited (“TRIG”) has acquired 100% interests in the Parsonage Farm solar project from Adiant’s construction fund.
 The investment manager of TRIG is InfraRed Capital Partners Limited (“InfraRed”), an independent investment business, managing a range of infrastructure and real estate funds and investments.
 InfraRed has a strong record of delivering attractive returns for its investors, with total equity under management of more than USD 6bn.